Adarsh2425/nano-reader/i2c/readme.md

 ## Troubleshooting

 - If "Garbage value or improper signal" messages are encountered, it indicates a potential issue during detection or reading.
 Review the troubleshooting section in the code or consult the documentation.

-## Contributing

-Feel free to contribute to this project by providing bug reports, feature requests, or code contributions.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- The project utilizes the Arduino Wire library for I2C communication.

-## Contact

-For any questions or feedback, feel free to contact the project maintainer:

-- Your Name
-- Your Email

----